Prescription costs (prescription prepayment certificates and free prescriptions)

 Healthcare Travel Cost Scheme – you may be able to get financial help if you are on a low income and need NHS treatment at a hospital, doctor or dentist.

 Disabled persons railcard – if you are disabled then you can apply for a disabled persons railcard and receive up to 1/3 off rail fares.
-As scleroderma is a complex condition, you may be travelling to medical appointments regularly.
-A Disabled Persons Railcard can be invaluable.
+As scleroderma is a complex condition, you may be travelling to medical appointments regularly, so a Disabled Persons Railcard can be invaluable.
 It's available to anyone who is receiving Disability Living Allowance, Attendance Allowance or Personal Independence Payments, who is registered as having a visual impairment, or is deaf or blind.

 For £20 a year the railcard entitles you to 1/3 off rail fares for you and possibly another adult.